 Running an eCommerce means a huge part of the day would be contributed towards inventory management and preparing your eCommerce and its stocks for the future.
-This becomes even hard when eCommerce is not following a proper system of tracking each and every product in the inventory.
+This becomes even harder when eCommerce is not following a proper tracking system for every product in the inventory.

 A system like SKU number for eCommerce products practically reduces the guesswork, helps in the accumulation of data, and improves the efficiency of an eCommerce.
 If you are running an eCommerce, adding product SKUs can be beneficial for all the coming years.

-But for now, let’s understand the eCommerce SKU meaning.
+But for now, let’s understand the meaning of eCommerce SKU meaning.

 What is the SKU number?

 SKU stands for Stock Keeping Unit.
-It is a unique number assigned to a product for internal tracking within the eCommerce.
+A unique number is assigned to a product for internal tracking within eCommerce.

-Generally, an eCommerce SKU number has information about the product which might include the brand name, the type of product, size, gender, model number, etc.
+Generally, an eCommerce SKU number has information about the product, including the brand name, type of product, size, gender, model number, etc.

-The following information is arranged for a quick glance to help the person in charge learn about the product at quick glance.
-That is why the most important information is kept at the beginning of the SKUs and the least valuable information is kept at the last.
+The following information is arranged for a glance to help the person in charge learn about the product at a glance.
+That is why the essential information is kept at the beginning of the SKUs, and the least valuable information is kept at the last.

 Example Of A Stock Keeping Unit for eCommerce